NetherByte233/PlaceholderAPI-NetherByte-/README.md

 A lightweight, extensible Placeholder API for PocketMine‑MP that lets you embed dynamic values in messages, GUIs, and configs using tokens like `%player_name%` or `%server_tps%`.
 Plugins can also provide their own placeholders via a simple Provider/Expansion model.

 ---
+## 🌍 Wiki
+- Check our plugin [wiki] for details of feature and other things.
+---

 ## Features
 - Built‑in placeholders for common player and server information